sangfudev/rag-pipeline-local/README.md

 A fully local RAG pipeline orchestrated by **Semantic Kernel**.
 No Azure.
 No API keys.
 No cloud costs.

-This project is the local equivalent of the AzureRag project.
-The only file that differs between the two is `KernelFactory.cs`.

 ---

 ## Stack